An unusual coin shows the power of images as Julian the Apostate clashes with the unruly people of Antioch.

 In the distant past, when Assyria still reigned supreme, two tribes of nomadic horsemen wreaked havoc across Asia.
 They were known as the Cimmerians and the Scythians.

 In this article, we explore two important concepts of the warrior ethos that was at the heart of ancient Greek culture.

 Some material in a doctoral thesis never makes the final cut, but can instead be turned into articles.
 An example is a peer-reviewed article that I wrote about romantic love in the Homeric epics.

 Artists of the (early) modern era have helped shape our ideas about what the ancient world looked like.
 One of them was the Italian painter Giovanni Battista Tiepolo.

-Roel Konijnendijk, Joshua Hall, Matthew Lloyd, Owen Rees, and Josho Brouwers talk about the sword-and-sandal film Troy (2004), directed by Wolfgang Petersen.
+Roel Konijnendijk, Matthew Lloyd, and Josho Brouwers talk about the sword-and-sandal film Troy (2004), directed by Wolfgang Petersen.

 Miller’s debut novel, which won the Orange Prize for Fiction in 2012, teases out the subtext in Achilles and Patroclus’ relationship to craft a compelling love story.